 To assist consumers in learning how to self-direct, the program offers support services on how to recruit, hire, train and supervise caregivers.
 The care plan must demonstrate that the services will help the consumer achieve his or her goals.

-CFC was launched last fall as a pilot, and is now available statewide.
-The application is available online at: https://ctmfp.com/Apply.aspx.
+The CFC application is available online at: https://ctmfp.com/Apply.aspx.
 If you are eligible, a care manager will meet with you to assess your needs and help you develop a plan of care.

 If you’re not sure if you’re eligible, or if you would like to know how you can become eligible, give us a call.
 We can help you understand your options and map out a strategy that maximizes your resources while protecting your eligibility for entitlement programs like CFC and others you may be eligible for.